 Universal Credit (UC) is a new benefit.
 It is gradually replacing tax credits and some other benefits.
-It is being rolled out gradually across the UK and this page explains who can claim UC.
+You cannot claim tax credits and UC together.
+This page explains who is eligible to submit a claim for UC.

-If I claim, will I receive a payment of UC?
+If I claim, will I receive a payment of universal credit?

 This page explains who is eligible to claim UC.
 Even if you are eligible to claim, it does not mean you will be entitled to UC as you have to meet certain basic and financial conditions and then any amount you receive is based on your income, capital and circumstances.